Obesity in rabbits is a serious concern

 Thank you

-Wild rabbits and hares are only exceptionally overweight or obese.
-Their diet is, in fact, varied and balanced and meets the energy needs of these animals.
-They lead an active life.
-Thanks to a developed musculature, they are able to run quickly, jump, or dig burrows.
-Pet rabbits tend to lead more sedentary lives, with little exercise.
-Lack of physical activity causes muscle wasting, while they eat a diet that is too high in calories and too low in fiber.
-This results in weight gain, even obesity.
+In the wild, rabbits and hares are only exceptionally overweight or obese.
+Their diet is varied and balanced, meeting the energy needs of these animals.
+They lead active lives.
+Their developed musculature enables them to run quickly, jump, or dig burrows.
+Pet rabbits tend to have sedentary living habits and require minimal exercise.
+Insufficient physical activity can lead to muscle wasting, while excessive caloric intake and insufficient fiber consumption are also contributing factors.
+This can lead to weight gain and, in some cases, obesity.
 Many also receive treats high in sugars and calories.
-Therefore, pet rabbits tend to gain weight.
+Consequently, pet rabbits often gain weight.

-The breeding of rabbit breeds has contributed to the emergence of different physical types.
-Different forms of the body are observed according to the races.
+The breeding of different rabbit breeds has led to the development of a variety of physical types.
+An analysis of the body's various forms reveals distinct characteristics associated with different breeds.
 Some rabbits have elongated, slender bodies, giving them a slender appearance.
-Others have larger, shorter and wider bodies, which can be mistaken for obesity.
-However, these rabbits are not obese ...
+It is important to note that other body types, including larger, shorter, and wider bodies, can be mistaken for obesity.
+However, these rabbits are not obese.

-Age of the rabbit must also be taken into account.
-Wild rabbits only live a few years on average, while pet rabbits can live 10 years or even longer.
-Such an increase in age greatly increases the risk of obesity.
+The age of the rabbit is another factor that must be considered.
+On average, wild rabbits have a lifespan of only a few years, while pet rabbits can live up to 10 years or even longer.
+An increase in age is associated with a significant increase in the risk of obesity.

-Weight gain and obesity are accompanied by many health problems in rabbits.
-A rabbit is considered obese when its ribs are difficult to feel or when the ribs cannot be detected at all.
-A very convex rump can also be a sign of obesity in rabbits.
+Weight gain and obesity in rabbits are associated with a variety of health complications.
+A rabbit is considered obese when its ribs are difficult to palpate or when the ribs cannot be detected at all.
+A very convex rump can also be indicative of obesity in rabbits.

 MediRabbit